githedgehog/docs/docs/architecture/fabric.md

 ## VPC

 The previous subsections have described what a VPC is, and how to attach workloads to a specific VPC.
-Here comes a description of how VPCs are actually implemented on the network to provide the view of a private network.
+The following bullet points describe how VPCs are actually implemented in the network to ensure a private view the network.

 * Each VPC is modeled as a VRF on each switch where there are VPC attachments defined for this VPC.
 The VRF is allocated its own VNI.
 The VRF is local to each switch and the VNI is global for the entire fabric.
 By mapping the VRF to a VNI